A cross-border market model with limited transmission capacities: Setup and main result

-The proof of Proposition \ref{res:fCLT} follows from a classical functional convergence result for sums of weakly depend random variables, cf.~Theorem 19.1 in \cite{B99}, and is hence omitted. \\
+The proof of Proposition \ref{CB:res:fCLT} follows from a classical functional convergence result for sums of weakly dependent random variables (cf.~\cite[Theorem 19.1]{B99}) and is hence omitted.

-In order to describe the dynamics of the queue size process $Q^{(n)}$, we need to characterize its value after price changes.
-Motivated by pegged limit orders, we follow the approach from \cite{CL21} and allow the sizes of the queue lengths after a price change to depend on the state of the queue length process just before the price change.
-In the following, let us denote by $(\tau^{(n)}_k)_{k\geq 1}$ the sequence of stopping times, at which we observe price changes in the cross-border market $S^{(n)}$, and by $R^{+,(n)}_k$ resp.~$R^{-,(n)}_k$ the queue sizes after the $k$-th price change, depending on whether the $k$-th price change is moving the price upwards or downwards.
+To describe the dynamics of the queue size process $Q^{(n)}$ we must define its value after price changes.
+Motivated by pegged limit orders, we follow the approach from \cite{CL21} and allow the queue sizes after a price change to depend on the state of the queue size process just before the price change.
+In the following let $(\tau^{(n)}_k)_{k\geq 1}$ denote the sequence of stopping times, at which we observe price changes in the cross-border market $S^{(n)}$, and let $R^{+,(n)}_k$ (resp.~$R^{-,(n)}_k$) denote the queue size after the $k$-th price change in case of a price increase (resp.~decrease).